BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 !battle(["Kurt",:TEAMAA_M,0], "Forest Field")

 Take a Noctowl over to Valor Shore, then surf to the right below.
 Enter the shack.
+Grab the *Psychic Memory*.

 !battle(["???",:UNKNOWN_1,1], "Factory Field")